NXX10

 Variable Length Arrays (VLAs) are a feature for potentially accessing an implementation-detail of where memory is stored to generate more efficient programs by utilizing a variable amount of stack space.
 The feature was conceived in the early 1990s with inspiration from Fortran, and eventually brought to C standardization by Tom MacDonald of the Cray Supercomputing group[N317].
 Despite getting multiple implementations from 1993 onwards and achieving all of the necessary details for C standardization — including a detailed rationale answering open questions during its standardization process in subsequent N-documents — the feature went into the standard in C99 and received deeply mixed response.

-Implementations withdrew support for even implementing Variable-Length Arrays, citing its several unspecified corners and its total silence on how to handle memory errors or other issues.
-This resulted in Variable-Length Arrays being made optional — along with many other features — in C11, and since then VLAs have been in a state of flux.
+Implementations withdrew support for even implementing variable length arrays as a required feature, citing its several unspecified corners and its total silence on how to handle memory errors or other issues.
+This resulted in variable length arrays being made optional — along with many other features — in C11, and since then VLAs have been in a state of flux.
 The GNU Compiler Collection (GCC) implemented "stack probing" (checking the size of the stack and letting the operating system fail where possible) rather than just blindly blowing out the stack in 2017 (its -fstack-clash-protection option, a much improved version of its initial support).
 It took until 2020 for the Clang C compiler to support stack probing with their VLAs.
 Other implementations just aliased VLA usage as closely as possible to alloca() and stack pointer manipulation as they could before phoning the effort in.
 Others still simply decided to call malloc for every VLA declared, with a simple crash/abort if such an allocation failed.

 It is clear now that there is a wide variety of implementation techniques and ways of handling VLAs, but in every attempt this has always been tackled from an implementer perspective.
 In this paper, we propose allowing the user to control the semantics of the the allocation and deallocation of a VLA.
 It is much more likely that the user knows the memory profile, binary footprint, and performance characteristics they would like to target, as opposed to the implementation.
 There are thousands — sometimes, hundreds of thousands — of developers as opposed to compiler developers; it makes sense for users to have control of the feature where they deem it important to their code.

-Similarly, we do not infringe upon an implementation’s right to refuse implementing a VLA: __STDC_NO_VLA__ can still be defined by an implementation, and an implementation can still outright reject VLAs if the opt-in extension mechanisms are not defined by the user.
-This allows implementers to implement VLAs in terms of a quick code rewrite rather than needing to worry about stack probing, a source of memory, or any of the other things implementations have cited as problematic for the last 20 years.
+Similarly, we do not infringe upon an implementation’s right to refuse implementing a VLA: __STDC_NO_VLA__ can still be defined by an implementation, and an implementation can still outright reject VLAs if and only if this new, proposed, opt-in extension mechanism is not defined by the user.
+This allows implementers to implement VLAs in terms of a quick code rewrite rather than needing to worry about stack probing, a source of memory, or any of the other things implementations have cited as problematic for the last two decades.

 3. Design